shmorri/docs-casa-prod/docs/source/administration/installation.md

 # Installation
 Thanks for your interest in Casa!
-Follow the instructions below to spin up an instance of Casa to offer end-users a self-service portal to manage their account security.
+Follow the instructions below to deploy an instance of Casa to offer end-users a self-service portal to manage their account security.

 View screenshots in the [User Guide](../user-guide.md).